PDF

 This feature doesn’t change the existing application workflow, and can not be combined with other models at this time.

-View Text alongside images, and Optimized Image Loading in Visual NER
+View Text Alongside Images and Optimized Image Loading in Visual NER

 Annotate while referencing Orginal Documents